jacktswallow/stable-diffusion-discord-bot/README.md

 <a id="readme-top"></a>
-# Stable Diffusion Discord Intergration Bot
+# Stable Diffusion Discord Integration Bot
 A Discord bot that integrates Stable Diffusion 2.1 image generation from text prompts into Discord.

 <!-- TABLE OF CONTENTS -->